-Rainforest and savannah is the main type of vegetation in the area.
-A number of factors have contributed in reducing the woodland.
+Rainforest and savannah are the main types of vegetation in the area.
+A number of factors have contributed in reducing the woodland in the area.
 Rampant bush fires has accounted for this to some degree.
 Also, the activities of some people groups have deteriorated the forest.
 Illegal felling of trees, production of charcoal has significantly contributed to this outcome.